2023 Best Value Engineering Master's Degree Schools in the Rocky Mountains Region

 BYU graduate students pay an average of $7,700 in tuition and fees each year.

-Read full report on Engineering at Brigham Young University - Provo
+Full Engineering at Brigham Young University - Provo Report

 Out of the 13 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Colorado Denver/Anschutz Medical Campus landed the # 4 spot on the list.
-Located in the large city of Denver, CU Anschutz is a public college with a very large student population.
+Located in the city of Denver, CU Anschutz is a public school with a fairly large student population.

 CU Anschutz graduate students pay an average of $24,342 in tuition and fees each year.